The Iron Giant: Critical response

-The Iron Giant received critical acclaim from critics.
-On Rotten Tomatoes, the film holds a 96% approval rating based on 142 reviews, with an average rating of 8.20/10.
+The Iron Giant received critical acclaim.
+On Rotten Tomatoes, the film holds a 96% approval rating based on 144 reviews with an average rating of 8.20/10.
 The website's critics consensus reads, "The endearing Iron Giant tackles ambitious topics and complex human relationships with a steady hand and beautifully animated direction from Brad Bird."
 Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100 based on 29 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
 The Reel Source forecasting service calculated that "96–97%" of audiences that attended recommended the film.

 Kenneth Turan of the Los Angeles Times called it "straight-arrow and subversive, [and] made with simplicity as well as sophistication," writing, "it feels like a classic even though it's just out of the box."
-Roger Ebert of the Chicago Sun-Times gave the film 3.5 out of 4 stars, and compared it, both in story and animation, to the works of Japanese director Hayao Miyazaki, summarizing the film as "not just a cute romp but an involving story that has something to say."
-The New Yorker reviewer Michael Sragow dubbed it a "modern fairy tale," writing, "The movie provides a master class in the use of scale and perspective—and in its power to open up a viewer’s heart and mind."
+Roger Ebert of the Chicago Sun-Times gave the film 3.5 out of 4 stars, and compared it, both in story and animation, to the works of Japanese director Hayao Miyazaki: "Like the new Japanese animated films, The Iron Giant is happy to be a 'real movie' in everything but live action.
+There are no cute little animals and not a single musical number: It's a story, plain and simple...
+It works as a lot of animation does, to make you forget from time to time that these are moving drawings, because the story and characters are so compelling."
+He concluded that it was "not just a cute romp but an involving story that has something to say."
+The New Yorker reviewer Michael Sragow dubbed it a "modern fairy tale", writing, "The movie provides a master class in the use of scale and perspective—and in its power to open up a viewer's heart and mind."
 Time's Richard Schickel deemed it "a smart live-and-let-live parable, full of glancing, acute observations on all kinds of big subjects—life, death, the military-industrial complex."
 Lawrence Van Gelder, writing for The New York Times, deemed it a "smooth, skilled example of animated filmmaking."
-Joe Morgenstern of The Wall Street Journal felt it "beautiful, oh so beautiful, as a work of coherent art," noting, "be assured that the film is, before anything else, deliciously funny and deeply affecting."
+Joe Morgenstern of The Wall Street Journal felt it "beautiful, oh so beautiful, as a work of coherent art", noting, "be assured that the film is, before anything else, deliciously funny and deeply affecting".